assafseif/Backend-FinalYearProject/README.md

 2-You must have [nodeJS](https://nodejs.org/en/download/) installed.

-3-Use the following to start serve (YOU are not required to install packages here !)
+3- On the **.env** file be sure to put your own email and credentials because using this email node will send the ip verification, email verification ,reset password ...

-4- On the **.env** file be sure to put your own email and credentials because using this email node will send the ip verification, email verification ,reset password ...
+4-Use the following to start serve (YOU are not required to install packages here !)

 ```bash
 npm start